WinSSHTerm/WinSSHTerm/README.md

 ### Changelog
+2.23.1
+* SECURITY FIX: In version 2.23.0, temporary files are used for PuTTY's new command line option "-pwfile".
+In some cases these temporary files did not get deleted, that means files containing the password might be inside your temporary folder.
+So be sure to delete your temporary files folder (probably "C:\Users\<USER>\AppData\Local\Temp\") if you use passwords to authenticate for your ssh sessions.
+Instead of using temporary files, now in version 2.23.1 shared memmory is used.
+All password files will be deleted after they got read by PuTTY/Plink.
+Additionally, only when PuTTY will read the password file, the password is actually written.
+If you don't use passwords for ssh authentication, you are not affected by this issue.
+* Bug Fix: WinSSHTerm not exiting properly in some cases when the features "Script Runner" or "Check Access" was used

 2.23.0
 * PuTTY: Replaced command line option "-pw" with the new and more secure option "-pwfile", so if passwords are used for authentication, it is required to use PuTTY/Plink 0.77 or higher
 * Improvement: WinSSHTerm could freeze in some cases